danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 ## 10. Version Governance and Licensing Notice
 AEIP v1.3 adheres to semantic versioning.
 The `aeipVersion` field follows `MAJOR.MINOR.PATCH`, where MAJOR increments indicate breaking changes, MINOR increments add backward-compatible features, and PATCH increments address clarifications or fixes.
 All artifacts carry immutable hashes; any modification requires a new version identifier and append-only ledger entry referencing the prior hash.
 Version governance responsibilities reside with the AEIP Stewardship Council, which evaluates proposals documented in Reflection layer artifacts and publishes change logs in the repository of record.
 Implementers must track supported versions, deprecate incompatible features with sufficient notice, and provide migration guidance.

 Licensing aligns with the AI OSI Stack open documentation license.
 Redistribution must preserve the dignity clause and include privacy metadata requirements.
-Contributors MUST sign governance attestations affirming compliance with human-rights baselines.
+Independent Custodians MUST sign governance attestations affirming compliance with human-rights baselines.
 Any derivative specifications should cite AEIP v1.3 as the canonical reference and link to updated change histories.

 Version governance processes include public consultation windows.
 Proposed changes circulate as Reflection artifacts with comment periods, during which stakeholders submit feedback via Decision Cards.
 The Stewardship Council aggregates responses,